-Back business to counteract soaring energy costs, warns Chester campaign
+Back local businesses to counteract soaring energy costs, warns Chester campaign

-Thanks to the cost of living crisis, hospitality is on a knife edge and to help fight the battle, Chester Bid, which represents 150,000 local firms, has launched a campaign to encourage the Government to do more.
+Thanks to the cost-of-living crisis, hospitality is on a knife edge.
+But to help fight the battle, Chester Bid - which represents 150,000 local firms - has launched a campaign to encourage the Government to do more.

 The #BusinessSOS campaign believes mass closures and redundancies are inevitable if Government does not swiftly implement measures that alleviate the critical pressures that businesses, like households, have been facing since April 2022.